eslint/eslint/docs/developer-guide/working-with-plugins.md

 ### Rules in Plugins

-If your plugin has rules, then it must export an object with a `rules` property.
-This `rules` property should be an object containing a key-value mapping of rule ID to rule.
+Plugins can expose additional rules for use in ESLint.
+To do so, the plugin must export a `rules` object containing a key-value mapping of rule ID to rule.
 The rule ID does not have to follow any naming convention (so it can just be `dollar-sign`, for instance).

 ```js
 module.exports = {